Remember how I was joking about having ‘lasts’ last week?

 Well, I’m one hugely lucky girl (and I don’t mean my new George Foreman-style swollen face).

-The initial surgery went well, as expected, but was a little long.
+The initial surgery went well but was longer than expected.
 I hit the surgery table at 7.30 am and got to recovery 11.30 am, waking up around 1.30 pm.
 And again to Chris’s face around 2pm.
 He told me he’d read the ‘just in case’ letter I’d left at home for him.

 *We should all write our loved ones those letters more often and not just in case.